 If you think that the peer-to-peer fundraising route is the one for you, check out the Whydonate donation crowdfunding platform!
 When you’re creating your volunteer strategy for corporate fundraising make sure you consider group focused activities as well.
 This will boost your potential as a donation receiving organisation.

 Conclusion: the euros for do-ers programmes combines two key aspects for non-profit organisations: volunteers and financial donations.
 Using your existing volunteers’ employers and their volunteering allowance can be a great way to increase your corporate fundraising.

 3. Support programmes for volunteers.

-Through support programmes for voluntary work, companies can donate goods to non-profit organizations in need as a company.
+Through support programmes for voluntary work, companies can donate goods to non-profit organisations in need as a company.

 Donate as a company can be done both through volunteering or through material goods.
-Some examples of donate as a company are:
+Some examples of donating as a company are:

 - Business consultancy services